darthinfo21/Smartcamera360/README.md

 4. The camera module will start streaming video, and face detection will be performed in real-time.

-## Configuration

-- Modify the `config.h` file in the ESP32 code directory to adjust settings such as Wi-Fi credentials, servo motor pins, and camera module configuration.

 ## Contributions

 Contributions are welcome!
-If you want to contribute to this project, feel free to submit a pull request.
+If you'd like to contribute to this project, feel free to submit a pull request.

 ## Acknowledgments